Our History & Impact

 We remain true to our beginnings as an independent, fact-based advocacy organization

-In the Beginning
+In the Beginning…

 But even as CATF and our allies scored major victories on the U.S. emissions front, the picture of global energy production was changing rapidly.
-Despite a slowdown on coal in the U.S., China and other Asian countries were beginning to build new coal plants each year equivalent in size to about one third of the U.S. coal fleet.
-Emerging climate science demonstrated that to stabilize global climate, the global energy sector would need to emit essentially no carbon by mid-century.
-Around 10 years ago, CATF recognized that energy efficiency and renewables might not, on their own, be enough to slow global warming at the necessary rate and we needed a deeper and broader strategy to address carbon and other greenhouse gas emissions from power generation, as well as fuel production and ultimately transportation and industrial sources, the latter two together representing most global carbon emissions.
+Despite a slowdown on coal power in the U.S., China and other Asian countries were beginning to build new coal plants each year equivalent in size to about one third of the U.S. coal fleet.
+Emerging climate science demonstrated that to stabilize global climate, the global energy sector would need to emit essentially no carbon by midcentury.
+Close to 20 years ago, CATF recognized that energy efficiency and renewables might not, on their own, be enough to slow global warming at the necessary rate and we needed a deeper and broader strategy to address carbon and other greenhouse gas emissions from power generation, as well as fuel production and ultimately transportation and industrial sources, the latter two together representing most global carbon emissions.

 - Attack greenhouse gas and climate-damaging emissions such as methane leaks from oil and gas production and black carbon emissions from diesel vehicles, marine shipping, and biomass burning.

-Today, we continue to apply our technical and policy knowhow to aspects of the climate challenge in cutting-edge ways.
+Today, we continue to apply our technical and policy know-how to aspects of the climate challenge in cutting-edge ways.
 Fueled by facts rather than ideology, CATF combines technology innovation, policy advocacy, and thought leadership expertise to leverage workable solutions to this global crisis.

 We are taking a fundamental, serious look at what will be required of our society and institutions to reach the necessary intensity and funding levels for energy innovation, allowing us to attain the daunting, but necessary goal of a zero-carbon global energy system by midcentury.
 Despite our growing stature as a research and advocacy leader in the global climate debate, we remain true to our beginnings as a science-based organization.